oriolakolawole/BugReports/README.md

 - Standardize login error messages to avoid information disclosure.
 Example:
   - *“Incorrect email address or password.”*
 - Monitor login attempts and block suspicious IPs showing brute-force patterns.

+---

+### Vulnerability: Broken Authentication & Session Management

+**Description:**
+When a user changes their password from one browser/device, active sessions on other browsers/devices remain valid.
+Instead of **expiring old sessions**, the application **updates them silently**, allowing continued access without reauthentication.

+This indicates a flaw in **session invalidation** on password change, which falls under **Broken Authentication & Session Management**.

+**Steps to Reproduce:**
+1. Log in from two browsers simultaneously (e.g., Chrome and Firefox).
+2. In Chrome, navigate to **Account Settings → Change Password**.
+3. Observe the session in Firefox.
+4. Firefox session remains active and is silently updated, instead of being expired.

+**Reproduction on multiple systems:**
+1. Log in from two different computers with the same account.
+2. Change the password on **Computer A**.
+3. Check the session on **Computer B**.
+4. Session on Computer B is still valid, instead of being logged out.

+**Expected Result:**
+- On password change, **all active sessions** (other than the one performing the change) should be **invalidated immediately**.
+- The user should be required to log in again with the **new password** on other devices/browsers.

+**Actual Result:**
+- All existing sessions remain **active** after a password change.
+- Old sessions are **silently updated** to use the new password without requiring reauthentication.

+**Impact:**
+- If an attacker has access to a victim’s session (e.g., via stolen cookies or shared access), they will remain logged in even after the victim resets their password.
+- This defeats the purpose of password changes as a recovery mechanism after compromise.
+- Leads to a **serious account takeover risk**.

+**Recommendations:**
+- Invalidate **all active sessions** whenever a password is changed.
+- Require all users to log in again with the new password.
+- Maintain proper session management practices:
+  - Enforce **session token rotation** after password change or privilege escalation.
+  - Track active sessions per user and terminate them on credential reset.
+  - Provide users with a **“Log out from all devices”** option.

+---

+### Vulnerability: Information Disclosure – User Enumeration via Login Responses

+**Description:**
+The application’s login interface provides **different error messages** depending on whether the email address is registered or not.

+- **Unregistered email + any password** → Response: *“User was not found”*
+- **Registered email + wrong password** → Response: *“Incorrect username and password”*

+This discrepancy allows attackers to determine which email addresses are valid accounts.

+**Steps to Reproduce:**
+1. Navigate to the sign-in page: `[REDACTED_URL]/sign-in`.
+2. Attempt login with an **unregistered email address**.
+   - Observe the error message: *“User was not found”*.
+3. Attempt login with a **registered email** but an incorrect password.
+   - Observe the error message: *“Incorrect username and password”*.

+**Expected Result:**
+- The login interface should return a **generic error message** regardless of whether the email exists or not.
+- Example: *“Incorrect username and password.”*

+**Actual Result:**
+- The system discloses whether an email is valid by returning distinct error messages.
+- This enables attackers to enumerate registered users.

+**Impact:**
+- Attackers can enumerate valid email accounts by submitting login attempts with different email addresses.
+- Once valid accounts are identified, attackers can perform **brute-force or credential stuffing attacks**.
+- If successful, attackers gain access to accounts and can:
+  - Extract sensitive information (credit card details, personal data, etc.).
+  - Perform fraudulent transactions or malicious activities.
+  - Reuse stolen credentials on other platforms (credential reuse attack).

+**Recommendations:**
+- Standardize error messages to avoid information leakage.
+  - Use a **generic error message** for both invalid and valid emails, such as:
+    *“Incorrect username or password.”*
+- Implement **rate limiting and CAPTCHA** on login attempts to further reduce brute-force risks.
+- Monitor login attempts and flag suspicious activity.